Learn how to think clearly during market downturns. Explore lessons on diversification, rebalancing, and finding opportunity in volatility.

 • Adjusting geographic or sector allocations to reflect long-term views

-• Topping up existing positions that remain fundamentally strong
+• Reviewing existing positions that still appear fundamentally strong

 Step four: Align your strategy with your investment horizon